Freesia: Cultivation and uses

 The plants usually called "freesias" in horticulture and floristry are derived from crosses made in the 19th century between Freesia refracta and Freesia leichtlinii.
 Numerous cultivars have been bred from these species and the pink- and yellow-flowered forms of Freesia corymbosa.
 Modern tetraploid cultivars have flowers ranging from white to yellow, pink, red and blue-mauve.
 They are mostly cultivated professionally in the Netherlands by about 80 growers.
 Freesias can be readily increased from seed.

-Due to their specific and pleasing scent, they are often used in hand creams, shampoos, candles, etc.; however, the flowers themselves are mainly used in wedding bouquets.
+The flowers themselves are mainly used in wedding bouquets.
+The flower's fragrance cannot be extracted with a solvent; in the early 1980s International Flavors & Fragrances used their "Living Flowers" headspace technology to analyze live freesia blooms and the analysis was used for the first time in a fragrance: Antonia's Flowers (1984).

 Freesia laxa (formerly called Lapeirousia laxa or Anomatheca cruenta) is one of the other species of the genus which is commonly cultivated.
 Smaller than the scented freesia cultivars, it has flat rather than cup-shaped flowers.